vix4723/vix4723.github.io/README.md

-# Personal Website started in April 2020
+# Personal Website

 This website serves as a resume and presentation of myself.

+Started in April 2020
-Last Update: July 2023
+Last Update: February 2024